-Korean fine dessert emporium in Itaewon features more than 300 modern desserts!
-If you have a hard time choosing a cake in some regular cake-shop, prepare to be torn by choices in this sweet mastodon!
+The fine dessert emporium in Itaewon features more than 300 modern Korean desserts!
+If you have a hard time choosing a cake in some regular cake shop, prepare to be torn by choices in this sweet mastodon!

-The entrance to the building adorned with gigantic black chandelier is already impressive.
-But when you see the display of colors, shapes and textures in the dessert area, you will not want to leave!
+The entrance to the building adorned with a gigantic black chandelier is already impressive.
+But when you see the display of colors, shapes, and textures in the dessert area, you will not want to leave!

 There are four elements in Passion5 composition – café, bakery, patisserie, and chocolaterie.
 The fifth element bonding them all together like Milla Jovovich is – the passion of the workers.

 Whether you opt for some refreshing gelato, eye-catching macaroons, dozen types of éclair (from chocolate and black tea to salty milk caramel), delicious-looking tarts (from blueberry-cheese to fresh fig-cherry combo), Venezia boats filled with mango or strawberries, or other cute desserts in this sweet-tooth oasis, they will be screaming attractive!

 Your tray will be filled out with artisanal desserts and mouthwatering Korean pastries quickly, in a compulsive hoarding of calories!